-The BA (Hons) Events Management is designed to give you the essential knowledge and practical experience to build a career in the exciting, fast-growing events industry.
+The BA Events Management is designed to give you the essential knowledge and practical experience to build a career in an exciting, fast-growing industry.

 Scotland is renowned for its festivals, with The Edinburgh Festival, T in the Park and Celtic Connections now globally-recognised events.
 This acclaim has created a growing need for effective event management in the business, tourism and hospitality sectors.

 The programme includes elements relating to the development of operational skills across a range of sectors, as well as project management, legislation and risk management – all essential skills for the professional events manager.
 A special feature of this course is the close liaison with industry leaders and professional bodies/trade associations in the events industry such as ABPCO and Eventia.
 Guest speakers also present to our students.
 Recent examples include Cheryl Galbraith, a freelance event professional who was involved in London 2012, Glasgow 2014 and Toronto 2015; and Gerry Reynolds, Inverness Events Manager at The Highland Council.